acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

     :scale: 100
     :align: center

-    Block diagram of the A111 sensor, further details about interfaces can be found in the A111 data sheet.
+    Block diagram of the A111 sensor package, further details about interfaces can be found in the A111 data sheet.

 :numref:`fig_envelope_2d` shows a typical radar sweep obtained with the Envelope Service, with one object present.
-The range resolution of the measurement is ~0.5 mm and each data point correspond to transmission of one pulse, hence, to sweep from 30 cm, from 20 cm to 50 cm as in :numref:`fig_envelope_2d`, requires that 600 pulses  are transmitted.
+The range resolution of the measurement is ~0.5 mm and each data point correspond to transmission of at least one pulse (depending on averaging), hence, to sweep 30 cm, e.g. from 20 cm to 50 cm as in :numref:`fig_envelope_2d`, requires that 600 pulses  are transmitted.
 The system relies on the fact that the pulses are transmitted phase coherent, which makes it possible to send multiple pulses and then combine the received signal from these pulses to improve signal-to-noise ratio (SNR) to enhance the object visibility.

 .. _fig_envelope_2d:
 .. figure:: /_static/introduction/fig_envelope_2d.png